puppetlabs/puppetdb/documentation/api/query/v4/query.markdown

 The query API is implemented as HTTP URLs on the PuppetDB server.
 By default, it can only be accessed over the network via host-verified HTTPS; [see the jetty settings][jetty] if you need to access the API over unencrypted HTTP.

-> **Note:** The v4 API is experimental and may change without notice.
-For stability, it is recommended that you use the v3 API instead.

 ## Query Structure

 A query consists of: